Some links in this post may be affiliate links

 Guzmania Bromeliads are native to Florida, The West Indies, southern America, Central America, Mexico and western and northern South America.

 Scarlet Star Bromeliads can grow to a height of 3 feet and 2 feet wide.
-The leaves are backward-arching and smooth-edged, about 1.5 ft long.
+The leaves are backward-arching and smooth-edged, about 1.5 feet long.

 A Scarlet Star Bromeliad may take upto 4 years to reach the flowering stage but the display may last several months.
 The display of the flower head is due to the presence of long-lasting showy bracts; true flowers are small and short-lived.

 Once the flower-head fades, the rosette of leaves begins to die and is replaced by offsets (pups) at the base.
-Guzmania Bromeliads are some of the best flowering plants for the home.
+Guzmania Bromeliads are some of the favorite flowering plants for the home.

 Several varieties of the Scarlet Star Bromeliads are available.
 Guzmania lingulata which bears orange and red bracts and its leaves are 1.5 feet long.